 }

-1. User presses focus-left
+1. User presses focus-left.

-2. CommandHandler identifies target window
+2. CommandHandler resolves the target window in the engine.

 | Type | Purpose |